3split chicken breastscale to what you need, AKA bone-in skin-on chicken breast

 Cut the chicken into chunks.
-The normal size ones in half and the super humungous ones into thirds.
+The normal size ones in half and the huge ones into thirds.

 Prepare a baking pan with aluminum foil, a baking rack and spray with PAM.

-Place on rack with larger pieces in the corners.
-And thinner edges to center.
+Place on rack (if you have one) with larger pieces in the corners.
+And thinner edges to center of the tray.

-Properly cutting up the chicken breasts are important for this recipe to work.
+Properly cutting up and trimmed chicken breasts are important for this recipe to work.
 Better serving sizes, more even cooking, easier to get properly cooked and more surface area for seasoning.
+Good in every way.

 The celery salt adds some taste but skip if you don't have it.

 The cayenne pepper is also optional/to taste.
 The 1/2 teaspoon is a 5/10 heat level — more than some want.
 Don't use if feeding kids.